 Built in 1912 as the Dairy Building, it has been used by the College of Liberal Arts for decades.
 It was renamed Gilkey Hall in 2001 for Gordon Gilkey, first dean of the College of Liberal Arts.

 Goss Stadium at Coleman Field | 430 SW Langton Place

 Oregon State has played baseball on the same site since 1907.
-It is the oldest college/university baseball diamond in the Pac-12 and one of the oldest in the United States.
+The stadium is now the oldest continuous ballpark in the nation.

 Joyce Collin Furman Hall | 200 SW 15th Street

 Built in 1902, the building housed agriculture and science programs before becoming Education Hall in 1940.
 The building was extensively renovated in 2012 and renamed for 1965 education alumna Joyce Collin Furman.